johntrandall/user_evidence_surveys_1b/README.md

 [ ] This should take less than 2 hours of your time, please do not spend any more than that.

 [ ] Deliver the project in a github repo.

+## Domain quesitons:
+* Should Question exist independently of Survey?
+For now, each question belongs to a single survey